hughlaw/themilldunfanaghy/src/pages/index.md

     Start the day with our award winning breakfast, relax in our many lounge areas and with our extensive local knowledge, we can show you why we think this hidden corner of Donegal is the best place to be.

+    This is a new addition to the page
   openingDatesText: We are open from March until November.
 divider1: /img/new-lake-in-the-mist-large@2x.jpg
 rooms: